VisionLaw: Inferring Interpretable Intrinsic Dynamics from Visual Observations via Bilevel Optimization: Experiments

 \subsubsection{Synthetic Dataset.}

-To evaluate the effectiveness of {\em VisionLaw}, we conducted comparative experiments against PAC-NeRF~\cite{PAC-NeRF} and NeuMA~\cite{NeuMA} on synthetic dataset.
-As shown in Tab.~\ref{tab:chamfer distance}, we report the Chamfer distance between the predicted and ground-truth particle positions.
-PAC-NeRF, while capable of estimating material parameters from visual observations, relies heavily on manually designed constitutive laws.
-This limits its ability to capture the true underlying dynamics, resulting in poor performance, particularly in complex scenarios such as BouncyBall and JellyDuck where the Chamfer distance reaches 516.30 and 137.73, respectively.
+\textbf{Comparison of Intrinsic Dynamics Consistency.} In synthetic datasets, ground-truth particle trajectories are generated from ground-truth intrinsic dynamics.
+We evaluate alignment between inferred and ground-truth intrinsic dynamics by measuring the Chamfer distance between simulated and ground-truth trajectories, as summarized in Tab.~\ref{tab:chamfer distance}.
+PAC-NeRF relies heavily on manually designed constitutive laws and is highly sensitive to material parameter initialization.
+This restricts its ability to capture actual dynamics, leading to poor performance, especially in complex scenarios such as BouncyBall and JellyDuck.
+Similarly, NCLaw learns predefined constitutive laws and suffers from the same limitations as PAC-NeRF.
 NeuMA improves flexibility by learning neural constitutive laws from visual inputs.
-However, its black-box nature limits interpretability and often leads to suboptimal fitting.
-In contrast, our {\em VisionLaw} approach achieves the best average performance across all six benchmarks, with an average Chamfer distance of 1.65, significantly outperforming NeuMA (2.86) and PAC-NeRF (114.80).
-These results demonstrate the superior ability of VisionLaw to recover intrinsic dynamics directly from visual observations, while retaining interpretability.
-To further evaluate visual fidelity, we report the average PSNR, SSIM, and LPIPS metrics from multiple viewpoints in Fig.~\ref{fig:visual evalution}. {\em VisionLaw} significantly surpasses NeuMA, demonstrating its strong capacity to generate visual dynamics that closely match the ground-truth visual observations.
-This suggests that VisionLaw holds promise for generalizing to novel scenes and enabling interactive 4D simulations.
+However, its black-box nature limits interpretability and often leads to overfitting.
+In contrast, our {\em VisionLaw} approach achieves the best overall performance across all six benchmarks, with an average Chamfer distance of 1.65, significantly outperforming the baselines.
+These results demonstrate the superior ability of {\em VisionLaw} to recover intrinsic dynamics directly from visual observations, while maintaining interpretability.